Mommqq/DPCON/README.md

  # DPCON:Distortion-Perception Co-Optimization Network for Distributed Image Compression

-**Note**: We currently provide partial experimental results and visualizations on Cityscapes datasets.
-The full codebase and pre-trained weights will be released upon paper acceptance.
+**Note**: We currently provide partial experimental results and visualizations on Cityscapes and KITTI Stereo datasets.
+The full code and pre-trained weights will be released upon paper acceptance.
 ## Experiment results on Cityscapes dataset
 ![city](https://github.com/user-attachments/assets/69f4879f-bcbc-4d8f-a489-1a008717560c)
 ## Qualitative Results